Are events worth the effort? What councils need to know about event ROI

 The Reality:

 Events drive visitor spend in local accommodation, dining, retail, and attractions.
-A well-run regional event can inject hundreds of thousands into the local economy — even if it breaks even financially.
+A well-run regional event can inject hundreds of thousands into the local economy — even if it itself only breaks even financially.

 Tip: Use consumer spend data like Spendmapp to understand the real impact.